Menu

 Register

 In November 2022, ChatGPT upended the ways that we thought about education, work, politics, and, oh, so much more.
-The future arrived, and we weren't ready.
-Dr. Frankenstein's monster could write college papers, create illustrations and , evntually, videos, and soon converse with us wih an unsettling familirilty.
+The future arrived, and we weren’t ready.
+Dr. Frankenstein’s monster could write college papers, create illustrations and, eventually, videos, and soon converse with us with an unsettling familiarity.

 Throughout the course, we’ll discuss our hopes and fears for ourselves and for the generations to come.